Development

 1.1 Remjet

 This black layer must be removed before the film is developed, which is why the ECN-2 process exists.
-In addition, it is therefore not possible to dispense the film at a normal laboratory, as the remjet would run their chemistry and contaminate the machine
+It is also not possible to hand in the film to a normal lab, because the Remjet would ruin their chemistry and contaminate the machine!

 Left motion picture film with Remjet